 - Create a separate table for each set of related data.

 - Identify each set of related data with a primary key.

 What happens when you add a third vendor?
-Adding a field is not the answer; it requires program and table modifications and does not smoothly accommodate a dynamic number of vendors.
+Adding a field isn't the answer; it requires program and table modifications and doesn't smoothly accommodate a dynamic number of vendors.
 Instead, place all vendor information in a separate table called Vendors, then link inventory to vendors with an item number key, or vendors to inventory with a vendor code key.